PandemiaProject/pandemia/README.md

 ## Overview
 The Pandemia simulator acts upon a World.
 A World consists of regions and a travel matrix.
 The travel matrix represents the number of individuals travelling from each region to each other region each day.
 Each region consists of individuals (referred to as agents), locations and activities.
-The World is built using a WorldFactory.
+A World is built using a WorldFactory.

 The World is then converted into a VectorWorld.
 This is done by converting each Region into a